Cherry shrimp make excellent pets and are much easier to care for than people realize.

 Broad-leafed plants, like Anubias and Amazon sword plants, provide a place for algae to grow.

-You may not even be able to tell algae is growing on your aquarium plants, but your cherry shrimp will find the algae and gobble it up using their tiny pincers.
+You may not even be able to tell algae is growing on your aquarium plants, but your cherry shrimp will find the algae and gobble it up.